-Brain Wave Entertainment – Teach Your Brain to Relax
+Brain Wave Entrainment – Teach Your Brain to Relax

 Our amazing and complex brain is driven by electrical waves that vibrate at different frequencies.
 The speed of these frequencies determines our state of awareness, from deep sleep to high alert, causing our heartbeat to slow or speed up accordingly.
 What if you could harness the velocity of these waves and alter the frequencies at will?
 Would it be possible to control how alert or calm we feel to better manage our mental and emotional state?
 Many scientists believe the answer is yes.